-- Students may choose to read secondary sources (significant journal articles or scholarly commentaries) related to the assigned texts above, but these secondary sources may not be consulted during the actual writing of the exam. - \Only print versions of the primary texts/books/novels themselves may be accessed during the exam period.
-Brief handwritten notes within the texts are permissible. - Web/Internet and/or cell phone access is not permitted during the course of the exam.
+- Students may choose to read secondary sources (significant journal articles or scholarly commentaries) related to the assigned texts above, but these secondary sources may not be consulted during the actual writing of the exam. - Only print, e-book, or digital versions of the primary texts/books/novels may be accessed during the exam period.
+Brief handwritten notes or tabs within print and e-book texts are permissible. - Web/Internet and/or cell phone access is not permitted during the course of the exam aside from above-listed digital primary sources.

-Course outcome competencies: Upon the conclusion of this course, students actively engaged in learning at the graduate level will be able to:
+Course outcome competencies:

+Upon the conclusion of this course, students actively engaged in learning at the graduate level will be able to:

-- 1. analyze and synthesize information and/or themes, etc. located in the assigned texts - 2. demonstrate mastery of writing skills - 3. demonstrate the ability to write creatively and critically under time limitations - 4. present a well-organized and persuasive written argument
+- 1. analyze and synthesize information and/or themes, etc. located in the assigned texts - 2. demonstrate mastery of writing skills - 3. demonstrate the ability to write critically and stylistically under time limitations - 4. present a well-organized and persuasive written argument that uses quoted, cited support from primary sources